 2. Move-in and Move-out dates / Campus Closures

-This agreement shall be for a period beginning on the Move-In date in effect for the resident (determined each year and communicated to all incoming students) and ending on the Move-Out date in effect for such resident, which is immediately after the resident’s last scheduled exam, unless permission has been granted by Queen’s Residence Life Office for an extension.
+This agreement shall be for a period beginning on the Move-In date in effect for the resident (determined each year and communicated to all incoming students) and ending on the Move-Out date in effect for such resident, which is within 24 hours after the resident’s last scheduled exam, unless permission has been granted by Queen’s Residence Life Office for an extension.

 2.1 The Move-In and Move-Out dates for resident students are published by the University Registrar and in other residence publications, and these dates shall be deemed incorporated into this agreement.
 Please visit the Registrar’s website for details.